-It is often difficult to gain planning permission for new houses in the countryside but barn conversions can offer a good alternative for those seeking to build a new home.
+It is often difficult to gain planning permission for new houses in the countryside but thanks to permitted development barn conversions can offer a good alternative for those seeking to build a new home.

 in 2013 the government introduced permitted development rights for conversion of agricultural buildings into dwellings without the need to go through planning permission.
 For this to be appropriate the existing structure will need to meet requirements set out in the Permitted Development Order (class Q).
 I can advise on the feasibility of this route for your project.

 Proceeding with permitted development may put some restrictions on the appearance and prevent future extension to the property.
 In some cases it may be better to seek full planning permission for a new dwelling.

 I am proficient in taking these project through the planning system and preparing the necessary documents to create a strong argument for development.